Scope 1 and Scope 2 Emissions

 |Source||Estimated Million Tonnes CO₂e|

-|Upstream transportation and distribution||1.6|
+|Upstream transportation and distribution||2.7|

-|Downstream transportation and distribution||1.9|
+|Downstream transportation and distribution||4.9|

-|Processing of sold products||19.9|
+|Processing of sold products||14.2|

-|Use of sold products||155.6|
+|Use of sold products||173.4|

 Flaring is also used to control and reduce emissions of volatile organic compounds from oil and condensate storage tanks, and to manage emissions at well sites that lack sufficient pipeline infrastructure to capture gas for sale.
-Flaring has been reduced since 2014 by utilizing closed-loop completions, central gas gathering systems, vapor recovery units, directing condensate to sales pipelines and improving uptime through operational excellence (a major focus for all our operating facilities).
+We have reduced flaring by utilizing closed-loop completions, central gas gathering systems, vapor recovery units, directing condensate to sales pipelines and improving uptime through operational excellence (a major focus for all our operating facilities).
 Read more about our 2020 endorsement of the World Bank Zero Routine Flaring by 2030 initiative.

 Managing emissions, particularly methane, is one of our key priorities.
 Reducing emissions, even the small equipment leaks known as fugitive emissions, is a key aspect of our Global Onshore Well Management Principles.

 We have standard operating procedures to detect and repair leaks.
 Audio-visual-olfactory (AVO) inspections are routinely performed during operator rounds to identify any leaks or other issues.
 Leak detection and repair (LDAR) is a work practice used to identify and quickly repair leaking components, including valves, compressors, pumps, tanks and connectors, in order to reduce GHG emissions and increase efficiency.

-At many of our locations, especially high-rate producing wells and stand-alone compressor stations, we instituted a periodic voluntary fugitive monitoring program using forward-looking infrared (FLIR) cameras to enhance our LDAR.
+At many of our locations, especially high rate producing wells and stand-alone compressor stations, we have a periodic voluntary fugitive monitoring program using forward-looking infrared (FLIR) cameras to enhance our LDAR.
 FLIR cameras create real-time images of gases or liquids leaking from pipes, vessels, tanks and other types of process equipment.
-FLIR surveys are completed at new or modified well sites and subsequent monitoring surveys are conducted at least annually.
+FLIR surveys are completed at new or modified well sites, and subsequent monitoring surveys are conducted at least annually.
 We fix leaks as soon as feasible, with many leaks repaired either the same day or within a few days of being detected.
 If additional time is required, we follow standard maintenance processes by adding the required repairs to our maintenance tracking system.
 After repairs are completed, inspections ensure that the repairs are successful.
 We implement engineered solutions and/or operational changes if we identify developing trends of systemic hardware problems.

 We continually strive to make our operations more energy efficient.
 This can provide an environmental benefit through reduced emissions, as well as an economic benefit through lower production costs or greater sales revenue.
 Through the natural decline of production, as our fields diminish in size, they tend to require either the same, or in some cases, even greater amounts of energy to extract the product and transport it for processing or refining.
 Newer operations tend to be more energy intensive as well.

 The annual CDP survey collects a wide range of information concerning corporate efforts to manage climate change issues effectively and drive emissions reductions.
 It includes an emphasis on governance, strategy, actions and reporting to try to provide a complete view of companies’ performance for comparison.
 It also provides a view of sector performance.
 ConocoPhillips has participated in the survey since 2003.
-Our most recent CDP submission can be found in the 2018 CDP document.
+Our most recent CDP submission can be found in the 2020 CDP document.